-Nigel Farage: The Most Concerning Issue From The Charlie Gard Case
+Nigel Farage: The Most Worrying Issue From The Charlie Gard Case

 On the day Charlie Gard’s parents ended their legal battle, Nigel Farage has pointed out the most concerning issue to come from the case.

 After a long fight to take their terminally ill 11-month-old baby to the US for experimental treatment, Chris Gard and Connie Yates withdrew their court application.

 In an emotional statement outside High Court, they said Charlie could have been a "normal, healthy boy" if their attempts to access experimental therapy had not been blocked by the courts.